Washington, DC Office

 Selected Recent Transactions

-- Represented affordable housing developer/owners in the financing of the affordable housing portion of mixed use developments in the District of Columbia involving the redevelopment of the Hine School on Capitol Hill, Square 50 in the West End, and City Market at O in Shaw
+- Represented affordable housing developer/owners in the financing of the affordable housing portion of mixed use developments in the District of Columbia involving the redevelopment of Capitol Vista, Delta Towers, Hine School, Square 50 in the West End, City Market at O

 - Headed the legal team that closed the first Rental Assistance Demonstration Program (RAD) to use financing from the Federal Housing Administration (FHA)